TITLE 77: PUBLIC HEALTH

 3) The agency supervisor shall be responsible for:

-A) Supervising all registered nurses, licensed practical nurses, home health aides, therapists, social workers and other clinical personnel employed by the agency or with whom the agency contracts for services;
+A) Supervising all RNs, licensed practical nurses, home health aides, therapists, social workers and other clinical personnel employed by the agency or with whom the agency contracts for services;

 B) Assuring that all staff providing patient care maintain the professional standards of community nursing practice;